PrefectHQ/prefect/docs/index.md

 ```
 </div>

-See the [install guide](/getting-started/installation/) for more detailed instructions, if needed.
+See the [install guide](/getting-started/installation/) for more detailed instructions.

 ### Run a basic flow